stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 for property graph implementations, and Gremlin is a DSL for traversing graphs.
 Gremlin is to property graphs as SPARQL is to RDF graphs.

-Stardog customers understand that smart graphs are better than dumb graphs and that smart data is better than smart code.
+Stardog users understand that smart graphs are better than dumb graphs and that smart data is better than smart code.
 They want to query *and* traverse (and search and learn and...) *semantic* graphs, which is why Stardog 4's support for Gremlin including rules and axiomatic reasoning.

 ### Namespace-less Mode